censorship-no-archive/ceno1/doc/errorConditions.md

 Sending a freemail over SMTP failed.
 RS will respond to the agent that initiated the request with this error code, will not add the domain in the corresponding hash table and will log the incident.

-### Receiving Freemail over IMAP failed

-**Error code 3420**

-RS was not able to poll a freemail box over IMAP and will log the corresponding error code, along with an informative message of what has caused the failure.

 ## RR

 ### Cannot connect to BS